MaryWylde/two-ui/README.md

-# I added two sections of the taks.
+# I added two sections of the tak.
 The first one includes small animation on button.